impredicative/newssurvey/README.md

 * Install via [PyPI](https://pypi.org/project/newssurvey): `pip install -U newssurvey`.

 ## Usage
+Only a single instance of the application must be run at a time, failing which throttles can aggressively be imposed by the source website and by OpenAI.

 ### Usage as application
 In the simplest case, run `python -m newssurvey` to interactively start the application.
 You will be prompted for the necessary information.